 7. Chicken powder

 The addition of chicken powder will kick up the taste.
 You can opt out if you don’t want to

 I used neutral-tasting oil like avocado oil or grapeseeds oil, or other oil of your choice

 HOW TO MAKE REALLY GOOD DIN TAI FUNG SHRIMP FRIED RICE

-1. Soak the shrimp in ice water to make it crunchy.
+1. Soak the shrimp in baking soda + sugar + ice water for 30 minutes.
+This is to make the shrimp crunchy.
 Drain off water and pat them dry with an absorbent paper towel

 2. Preheat your wok over high heat.
 Add 1 Tbsp of oil.
 Add shrimp and stir fry until they just started to turn pink.
 Remove from the wok

 3. Add the rest of the oil into the wok.
 Crack in eggs

 4. Scramble for about 10 seconds